YairRezek/Ars-Magica-Open-License/README.md

 This is a work-in-progress repository for machine-extracted, manually fixed markdowns of a complete set of the official Ars Magica Open Licensed material.
 These files should all be of a significantly better quality than most what has been released openly so far.

 * In the **raw-md** folder, you'll find raw output dumps (from a longer workflow of re-OCR and AI-enhanced extraction and conversion) that are mostly in pretty good shape (3rd edition books excluded).
 However, expect that tables, index and anything obscured by graphics may be broken.
 Headings are often a bit garbled, and text may be out of sequence or missing due to borked pdf layouts.
 * In the **wip** folder, is manual fixing work-in-progress.
 Whatever is here can be expected to be in much better shape than the raw markdowns.
-In what I've edited I've made placeholders for issues (mainly worked on 3e supplmenet "Lions of the North", which was in horrible shape to start).
+In what I've edited I've made placeholders for issues (mainly worked on 3e supplement "Lions of the North", which was in horrible shape to start).
 * In the **done** folder, I expect to place finished Markdown files in tip-top shape as I/we progress.

 The public is welcome to commit new and better versions of any of these files (I mainly expect this to be by manual edit while referencing the original works).
 Please make sure to provide information on what's been corrected, as well as any remaining issues.
 I'll try to quickly accept improvements to the repository after review (make my life easier, and it will be faster). *As of now, the 3rd edition supplements are most in need.*